EDUCBA

 Excel Mortgage Calculator 1.1

-Now to calculate the monthly payment, we will input all the data points in the function as below:
+Now to calculate the monthly payment, we will input all the data points in the function below:

 Excel Mortgage Calculator 1.2

-In cell C8, we will begin writing the formula by pressing = and then writing PMT.
+In cell C8, we will write the formula by pressing = and then writing PMT.
 We will then input the data points as per the syntax.
 It is to note that since our loan is based on monthly payments, we have to divide the interest rate by 12 and multiply the number of years by 12 (to give us the total number of monthly payments).

 Excel Mortgage Calculator 1.3